 PhotoCredit: David Roach - Reference: 50-12

 The original layout of swivel chair on Port and cooler seat on starboard have been reversed.
 This boat looks like new!
 The camera has turned the tan gelcoat to white in this view.
-By the way, it that an 18-Outrage with a full transom and SeaDrive in the background?.
+By the way, the boat in the background looks like an 18-Outrage with a full transom and SeaDrive.

 PhotoCredit: David Roach - Reference: 50-13